nbcrwiki/nbcrwiki.github.io/_accounts/ssh_introduction.md

 1.  **For Linux, MacOS, Windows cygwin:**

+        ssh-keygen -t dsa
+        or
-        ssh-keygen -t dsa*
+        ssh-keygen -t rsa

-    You will see tyhe output simiklar to
+    You will see the output similar to

         Generating public/private dsa key pair.
         Enter file in which to save the key (/home/tester/.ssh/id_dsa):